ytopt-team/ytopt/docs/tutorials/convolution-2d/tutorial-convolution-2d-const.md

             dictVal[p] = v
         return(dictVal)

-    def p2check(self, inputfile):
-        with open(inputfile, "r") as f1:
-            buf = f1.readlines()
-            for line in buf: #check if we are using cuda.
-If yes, collect the parameters. if "#P2" in line:
-                    return True
-        return False

     #Replace the Markers in the source file with the corresponding Pragma values
     def plotValues(self, dictVal, inputfile, outputfile):
         with open(inputfile, "r") as f1: